Skip to content

 How Plugins Are Discovered

-Plugin discovery uses importlib.metadata.entry_points() to find installed packages that declare entry points in one of sase's plugin groups.
-The shared discovery logic lives in src/sase/main/plugin_discovery.py.
+Plugin discovery uses importlib.metadata.entry_points() to find installed packages that declare one of Sase's entry point groups.

 VCS Plugins (pluggy)